ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-28-tda-multilingual-nlp.md

 The loose analogue for this in geometry is dimensionality reduction algorithms like PCA.
 The Mapper Algorithm consists of the following steps:

-1. **Filtering**: we apply a lens function to highlight a specific aspect of interest in a high-dimensional dataset.
+1. **Filtering**: we apply a *lens function* to highlight a specific aspect of interest in a high-dimensional dataset.
 What the lens function does is define a coordinate system to partition the data.
+2. **Covering**: after filtering, we obtain a *codomain*, which is the projected version of the high dimensional dataset via the lens function.
+This codomain is then partitioned into $$r$$

 One thing I've learned is that the design space of Mapper is quite broad, from the choice of the lens function to the type of clustering algorithm.